Predicting Institutional Graduation Rates Using Testing and Training Data

 The recipe()function as we used it here has two arguments:

 • A formula.
 Any variable on the left-hand side of the tilde (~) is considered the model outcome (code, in our present case).
 On the right-hand side of the tilde are the predictors.
 Variables may be listed by name, or you can use the dot (.) to indicate all other variables as predictors.
+This is where we can add functions to automate some of the feature engineering steps (in later modules).

 • The data.
 A recipe is associated with the data set used to create the model.
 This will typically be the training set, so data = train_data here.
 Naming a data set doesn’t actually change the data itself; it is only used to catalog the names of the variables and their types, like factors, integers, dates, etc.